vikas0924/K-Means-Clustering/README.md

-# K-Means-Clustering
-Segregated groups of customer based on similarities using K-Means
+To identify different segments in the existing customer based on their spending patterns as well as past interaction with the bank.